ERAA 2025 Edition

 Key takeaways

-Notable adequacy risks exist across Europe.
-Available national reliability standards are exceeded in many study zones, and only occasionally are adequacy risks below (i.e. compliant with) these standards.
-Risks generally increase the further into the future the assessment looks, although they tend to be lower in parts of the Balkans and Scandinavia.
-Existing non‑market adequacy resources (such as contracted strategic reserves) are already included; where notable adequacy risks remain, this indicates the need for additional resources or measures.
+Notable adequacy risks are observed across Europe.
+Available reliability standards (RSs) are exceeded widely.
+The results show adequacy risks generally increasing the further we look into the future.
+They tend to be lower in the Balkan region and part of Scandinavia.
+Existing non-market resources for mitigating adequacy risks, such as contracted strategic reserves, have already been accounted for in these assessments.
+The identified notable adequacy risks indicate the need for additional resources to remedy them.

-Targeted interventions and long‑term market mechanisms are therefore essential to avoid further risks.
-Supporting mechanisms and capacity markets should be accelerated where necessary to enable the energy transition while maintaining system security until effective incentives and/or targeted interventions are fully in place.
-To ensure electricity security and achieve climate objectives, Europe must speed up the deployment of flexibility solutions and infrastructure, including cross‑border transmission to move renewable electricity where it is most needed, as well as storage, DSR and other sources of flexibility, while always safeguarding security of supply.
+Urgent action is needed: additional policy mechanisms must be promoted where necessary to enable the transition while maintaining system security until the aforementioned incentives and/or targeted interventions are established.
+To accelerate the implementation of CMs, in May 2025, the European Commission (EC) established a fast-track option under the Clean Industrial Deal State Aid Framework (CISAF).
+To ensure electricity security and meet climate objectives, Europe must accelerate the deployment of flexibility solutions and infrastructure, including a cross-border electricity transmission network to direct electricity from renewable sources where it is most needed, as well as storage and other sources of flexibility, while safeguarding security of supply at all times.

 Main findings